dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Well, Truman, what a surprise,” she glanced over my shoulder nervously, but I didn’t see what at.
 Whitley was behind me on the other side.
 She was dressed in a professional skirt and top with flats.
 She held a clipboard to note house numbers, votes, and the data for our slogans.
 I was in a light-fabric suit, perfect for June.

-“Ma’am, I wanted to let you know that I’m running for mayor, and I wanted to see if I can count on your vote.
+“Good morning, ma’am.
+I wanted to let you know that I’m running for mayor, and I wanted to see if I can count on your vote.
 Tru-man is an Island.”
 I gave the slogan that we had pre-selected, chosen by fair die roll.

 Mrs. Hobbylobby had a big smile on her face, which got a bit more quizzical.
 “I’m sorry, what was that last part?”

 “Um, Tru-man is an island, ma’am.
 It’s a slogan we’re…” I glanced at Whitley, “trying out.
 You know that saying, ‘No man is an island’.
 And seeing as how we live on an island… and my name is Truman…” There was a pause.

 “Oh, yes, and… you’re… certainly dressed for the part of mayor.
-You know, I always vote for Maurine Cabot,” the smile never left her face, but it was getting more nervous.
+You know, I always vote for Maurine Cabot,” the smile never left her face, but it was getting more nervous and weary.

 I leaned my arm up against the door frame and slipped, “Whoops!”